 Notes: cooking times are suggestions.
 Your oven may be hotter like mine and it cooks faster.
 I always check at around the 20 minute mark.

-Many people who make bread occasionally buy the envelopes of yeast.
+Many people who make bread occasionally, buy the envelopes of yeast.
 They don’t use enough to justify buying the big jar if they are throwing most of it out.
 There is nothing wrong with this.
-However, if you get into bread making you will want to change over to the big jar.
-It’s cheaper by the serving.
+However, if you get into bread making you will want to change over to the big jar, or buy it at a bulk store.
 You must refrigerate the yeast once it has been opened.
-2 ¼ teaspoons of yeast equals one envelope.
-A lot of recipes will say one envelope so it’s important to know how to convert if you’re using it from the jar.
-(The jar also tells you).
+(2 ¼ teaspoons of yeast equals one envelope in any recipe).